When Top Gear's Sabine Schmitz raced a van around the Nürburgring

 Challenge accepted, Top Gear thought.

-“This really hasn’t been built for this sort of thing,” Hammond said one year on, sitting in the back of the bog-standard Ford Transit with Schmitz in the Nürburgring’s car park.
+“This really hasn’t been built for this sort of thing,” co-presenter Richard Hammond said one year on, sitting in the back of the bog-standard Ford Transit with Schmitz in the Nürburgring’s car park.

 It was also pointed out that plenty of hardened petrol heads struggle to wrestle their conventional cars around the Nordschleife course in under 10 minutes.